burin-jaripaiboon/TaskFlow/README.md

-This project is created for the sole purpose of my learning on how to create a functional web application with best-practices.
+This project is created for the purpose of my learning on how to create a functional web application with best-practices and to be used as a personal project management in the future.

 ### Here are the things I've learned on a basic level
 - Setting up Local MongoDB via Docker and Cloud database using Atlas.